h011o/madhav_phase2/picoctf/Web_Exp.md

 Entering other prompts resulted in the message `` That doesn't appear to be a valid cookie. ``

-I then opened developer tools to take a look at what cookies appeared to be shared in the Network tab.
+I then opened developer tools to take a look at what cookies appeared to be shared

 <img width="1919" height="1079" alt="image" src="https://github.com/user-attachments/assets/4a2029d5-0784-46ff-8e78-1e3572476f75" />